-E. Using data and information from the industry, we have identified the primary trends within our industry and set the following objectives: Road construction initiated landslides have been a persistent issue on the coast and to a lesser degree within other areas of the province.
+E. Using data and information from the industry, we have ident set the following objectives: ified the primary trends within our industry and Road construction initiated landslides have been a persistent issue on the coast and to a lesser degree within other areas of the province.
 According to recently collected data, there have been 36 such incidents on the coast over the last four years.
 Decrease road construction initiated slides on the coast of BC by 10% in 2017 Many of these incidents involved excavators sliding down the slope from the road prism during road construction activities.
 The incidents have been very serious in nature with considerable human, environmental and operational costs.

-(Add additional rows as required) B. Behaviour-Based Outcomes (HSA Planning and Reporting Information Package pages 4 and 11) B (i) To meet those objectives, workplace health and safety behaviours and/or return-to-work and safety behaviours and/or return-to-work practices need to change in the following ways: B (ii) [To be completed at the end of the reporting year cycle]; Provide evidence that the changes described in B(i) took place by the end of the reporting year.
+B. Behaviour-Based Outcomes (HSA Planning and Reporting Information Package pages 4 and 11)

+B (i) To meet those objectives, workplace health and safety behaviours and/or return-to-work practices need to change in the following ways: B (ii) [To be completed at the end of the reporting year cycle]; Provide evidence that the changes described in B(i) took place by the end of the reporting year.
 This may be done through surveys, job site visits, interviews, audits, or any other method you feel is appropriate.
 B (iii) [For WSBC use only]